plotly/dash-canvas/CONTRIBUTING.md

 ``src/lib/components/DashCanvas.react.js``.
 If you are not familiar with React and JavaScript, [this tutorial](https://dash.plot.ly/react-for-python-developers) is a good primer.
-In order to build the Javascript component: excecute at the root of the package
+In order to build the Javascript component: execute at the root of the package

 ```